Psykotikism/Mutant_Tanks/INFORMATION.md

 			{
 				// Note: Override any of the settings in the "General" section for each special infected here.

-				// Name of the Mutant Special Infected.
-				// Note: This name is only used for renaming the Mutant Special Infected in the server and checking which translation phrase to use.
-				// Note: For displaying this name in chat messages and other forms of text, use the translation file.
-				// Note: This setting can be overridden for specific players.
-				// --
-				// Character limit: 32
-				// --
-				// Empty: "Special Infected"/"Smoker"/"Boomer"/"Hunter"/"Spitter"/"Jockey"/"Charger"
-				// Not Empty: Special Infected's custom name
-				// --
-				// Alternatives: "Smoker Name"/"Boomer Name"/"Hunter Name"/"Spitter Name"/"Jockey Name"/"Charger Name"
-				"Special Name"				"Special"

 				// Enable Mutant Special Infected types.
 				// Note: This setting determines full availability.
 Even if other spawn settings are enabled while this is disabled, the Mutant Special Infected type will stay disabled.
 				// Note: This setting overrides the same setting under the "Plugin Settings/General" section.